MayoCalc / Blog / Everyday

 10 Ways to Save Money on Your Move

 1. Declutter ruthlessly.
 Every pound costs money, especially on a long-distance move.
-Sell, donate, or toss anything you have not used in a year.
+Sell, donate, or toss anything you've not used in a year.
 Host a garage sale or list items on Facebook Marketplace.

 2. Move in the off-season.
 May through September is peak moving season, and rates are 15 to 25% higher.
-If you can move between October and April, you will save significantly.
+If you can move between October and April, you'll save significantly.

 3. Choose a mid-month, mid-week date.
 Most leases start and end at the beginning or end of the month, so those dates have the highest demand.
 Moving on a Tuesday or Wednesday in the middle of the month gives you the best rates and availability.